Prisons in Bahrain: Mistreatment

 improved.
-However Royal Decree 56 of 2002 gave effective immunity to all those accused of torture during the 1990s uprising and before (including notorious figures such as Ian Henderson and Adel Flaifel.).
+However Royal Decree 56 of 2002 gave effective immunity to all those accused of torture during the 1990s uprising and before (including notorious figures such as Ian Henderson and Adel Flaifel).
 Towards the end of 2007 torture began to be employed again and by 2010 had again become common.

 2011–2012 uprising

 Torture during the Bahraini uprising (2011–present) has been described in many human rights reports as being widespread and systematic.
 64% of these detainees, 1866 individuals, reported being tortured.
 At least five detainees died as a result.
-During the uprising detainees were interrogated by three government agencies, the Ministry of Interior (MoI), the National Security Agency (NSA) and the Bahrain Defence Force.
+During the uprising, detainees were interrogated by three government agencies, the Ministry of Interior (MoI), the National Security Agency (NSA), and the Bahrain Defence Force.
 According to the Bahrain Independent Commission of Inquiry (BICI) report, physical and psychological abuses were inflicted by the NSA and the MoI on a systematic basis and in many cases amounted to torture.
 The BICI report describes the systematic use of techniques similar to those used during the repression of the 1990s uprising as indicative of "a systemic problem, which can only be addressed on a systemic level".

 Specific mistreatment techniques were prevalent in certain prisons.
 Forcing detainees to urinate on themselves as a result of deprivation of toilets was most common in Al Adliya (CID) and Asri prisons.
 Sleep deprivation was also most common in the latter.
-In Al Qurain prison, where political leaders were held in excessively used solitary confinement, it was reported that conditions improved and mistreatment stopped after 10 June 2011, unlike in other prisons.
+In Al Qurain prison, where political leaders were held in excessive solitary confinement, it was reported that conditions improved and mistreatment stopped after 10 June 2011, unlike in other prisons.